givingjar/blog.givingjar.org/_posts/2016-10-26-charity-spotlight-keys-to-creativity.md

 Larry would like to improve the electrical and ventilation of their classroom so they can incorporate new mediums and art forms.
 The organization would also like to host even larger events outside the mall and introduce even more passersby to Lansing art.

-Beyond that, Larry would like to organize a [TEDx][7]-like event with topics revolving around art and fun, artistic fillers between presentations.
+Beyond that, Larry would like to organize a [TEDx][7]-like event with topics revolving around art and fun, imaginative fillers in between presentations.
 He'd also love to see Lansing nonprofits with intersecting themes unite and hold group fundraiser with shark talks about how they each pursue their related goal.

 ![][5]